metricly/metricly-docs/content/capacity-monitoring/analytics/sudden-change-detection.md

 - **Red Dot**: 25th data point’s actual observed value

 {{% notice note %}}
 This graph is for functionality demonstration and not found in the product.
-In Metricly, a red dot appears on the Metric Explorer graph where the sudden change event occurred.
+In CloudWisdom, a red dot appears on the Metric Explorer graph where the sudden change event occurred.
 {{% /notice %}}

 ## How a Percent Drop is Measured